Brachychiton rupestris: Taxonomy and naming

 In 1988, Gordon Guymer of the Queensland Herbarium published a taxonomic revision of Brachychiton; he classified B. rupestris in the section Delabechea along with the related and newly described Proserpine bottle tree.
 A third species, from southeast Queensland, has been recognised but not yet described.
 Unique to the section, all three species have bulbous trunks and can have large cavities in the vertical wood parenchyma.
 The genus Brachychiton lies within an Australasian clade within the subfamily Sterculioideae (previously family Sterculiaceae) in a large broadly defined Malvaceae.
 It is only distantly related to Sterculia, belonging to a different clade within the Sterculioideae.

-The name of the genus is derived from the Greek brachys, short, and chiton, tunic, a reference to the loose seed coats.
+The name of the genus is derived from the Greek brachys, 'short', and chiton, 'tunic', a reference to the loose seed coats.
 Brachychiton was for many years misconstrued as being of neuter gender—first by the genus describers Heinrich Wilhelm Schott and Stephan Endlicher and later by von Mueller and others—with the specific names then incorrectly amended.
 Thus the bottle tree's binomial was recorded as Brachychiton rupestre, now regarded as an orthographical variant.
-Besides "Queensland bottle tree", common names for the species include "narrow-leaved bottle tree" and "bottle tree".
+Besides Queensland bottle tree, common names for the species include narrow-leaved bottle tree and bottle tree.

 Brachychiton × turgidulus is a naturally occurring hybrid cross of B. rupestris with the kurrajong B. populneus subsp. populneus.
 It is particularly prevalent east of Boonah.

 Distribution and habitat

 Brachychiton rupestris is found in central Queensland from latitude 22° S to 28° S, with the western limits of its range defined by the 500 mm rainfall isohyet.
 It grows on the tops and slopes of hills or ridges in low hilly country, in clay, shale, or basalt soils.
 It is an emergent tree in forests dominated by brigalow (Acacia harpophylla), hoop pine (Araucaria cunninghamii), or ooline (Cadellia pentastylis).
 It is always present in the Central semi-evergreen vine thicket—also known as Bottletree Scrub—of the Brigalow Belt.
 Other common species include broad-leaved bottle tree (Brachychiton australis) and belah (Casuarina cristata).
-The bottle tree is replaced by the kurrajong in similar communities in New South Wales.
+The narrow-leaved bottle tree is replaced by the kurrajong in similar communities in New South Wales.